-We have audited the consolidated financial statements of Guorui Properties Limited (incorporated under the name of "Glory Land Company Limited (國瑞置業有限公司)" in the Cayman Islands and carrying on business in Hong Kong as "Guorui Properties Limited") (the "Company") and its subsidiaries (collectively referred to as the "Group") set out on pages 252 to 375, which comprise the consolidated statement of financial position as at December 31, 2020, and the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Guorui Properties Limited (incorporated under the name of "Glory Land Company Limited (國瑞置業有限公司)" in the Cayman Islands and carrying on business in Hong Kong as "Guorui Properties Limited") (the "Company") and its subsidiaries (collectively referred to as the "Group") set out on pages 238 to 363, which comprise the consolidated statement of financial position as at December 31, 2021, and the consolidated statement of profit or loss and other comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the consolidated financial statements give a true and fair view of the consolidated financial position of the Group as at December 31, 2020, and of its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRSs") and have been properly prepared in compliance with the disclosure requirements of the Hong Kong Companies Ordinance.
+In our opinion, the consolidated financial statements give a true and fair view of the consolidated financial position of the Group as at December 31, 2021, and of its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRSs") issued by the International Accounting Standards Board ("IASB") and have been properly prepared in compliance with the disclosure requirements of the Hong Kong Companies Ordinance.